Dragonmystic707/exalted-reincarnated/docs/System/Powers.md

 -   Effects in the Maneuver Stunts table should be 2m at base.
 If you improve them, no more than 5m.

--   Targetting Evasion/Soak is 3m, 1i.
-Targetting a non-standard defense
+-   Targeting Evasion/Soak is 3m, 1i.
+Targeting a non-standard defense
     is 4m, 2i.